Henri Vannérus

-Henri Vannérus (29 July 1833 – 16 May 1921) was a Luxembourgian politician, jurist, and diplomat.
+Henri Vannérus (29 July 1833 – 16 May 1921) was a Luxembourgish politician, jurist, and diplomat.

 An Orangist, he twice served as Minister for Justice, in the governments of Victor de Tornaco (1864 – 1866) and Emmanuel Servais (1867 – 1874).
 Vannérus was later a member of the Council of State from 1874 until his death in 1921, and served as President for two spells totalling twenty years (1888 – 1889, 1895 – 1914).
 After his second stint as President of the Council of State, he became Luxembourg's chargé d'affaires in Paris.
 Throughout this period, he formed a close connection with Paul Eyschen and Mathias Mongenast, thanks in no small part to all being from the town of Diekirch.

 There is a street in South Bonnevoie, Luxembourg City, named after Vannérus (rue Henri Vannérus).